Exemptions under the Revised Common Rule

 Ongoing IRB oversight is not required of research qualifying for exemption; however, an exempt determination does not lessen an investigator’s ethical obligation to subjects as articulated in the Belmont Report and in disciplinary codes of professional conduct.

 The revised regulations expanded the categories for exemption from 6 to 8.
 This included merging one previous category and adding three new categories.
 Each category has specific conditions for eligibility.
-See the published final rule or preview the RCS Exempt Determination Application and Worksheets for the full description of all exempt categories and their criteria.
+See the published final rule for the full description of all exempt categories and their criteria.
 In summary, the three new categories include:

 - Benign behavioral interventions in conjunction with the collection of information from an adult subject through verbal or written responses (including data entry) or audiovisual recording of the subject with prospective agreement.